suneelgopi/python_api_automation/README.md

 ## Prerequisites

-api_automation project requires Python 3 and pip installed.
+python_api_automation project requires Python 3 and pip installed.
 To verify if you have both packages installed run the following commands:

 `python3 --version` <br>